aschemily/mod3-frontend/Desktop/flatironschool/module_3/what-do-you-meme-frontend/README.md

 ## What Do You Meme

 What Do You Meme is a single page web application designed for meme lovers to create their own.
 This Vanilla JavsaScript app allows users to select images from online, upload them and create a caption that can either be displayed on the top or bottom of the photo.
+This project was a pair project with Michael Muniz.

 ### Technologies